 No matter how careful you are to provide the highest-quality products and the best customer experience, returns are a fact of life in eCommerce.
 Even if your store policy completely forbids the return of any orders, you're still going to have situations where customers at least want to make a return and inquire about it.
 You're going to need a system in place to handle returns no matter what.

 Designing your website to be fully accessible to any customer, regardless of ability, is vital for providing the best customer experience possible.
 Not only does your online store have to be fully ADA compliant, but your checkout process must also be optimized with accessibility in mind.
 Many disabled web users rely on accessibility tools, like screen readers, to more easily navigate the web.
 By keeping these customers in mind, you’ll stay compliant with ADA standards and include all[...]

 Call it a revolution or an intrusion, chatbots are here to stay.
 From top tier companies like Google and Amazon to smaller eCommerce companies, all have been actively deploying chatbots.
 Whether it is the customer support desk or the team communication process, chatbots have the potential to help with any department.

 The nature of how we do business has changed a great deal throughout history, especially with the advent of eCommerce, but one thing has always remained most important: building long-lasting customer relationships.
-Loyal customers provide repeat sales, positive word of mouth, and countless other benefits without which a business can't survive.
+Happy customers provide repeat sales, positive word of mouth, and countless other benefits without which a business can't survive.

 New customers are the lifeblood of successful businesses.
 At least, that is a belief that many business owners have internalized.
 You can see it in their actions.
 For example, SocialMediaToday reports that 7 million advertisers spent $10.1 billion on pay-per-click online ads in the year 2017 alone.